Let’s be real. Wedding Invitations can be expensive.

 I did have a paper invitation though.
 I was a Graphic Design minor in college so that kind of helped.
 I designed my invitations and then printed them on Vistaprint.com.
 Total cost of 70 invitations including envelopes? $46.
 Yay!
 Keep an eye out for deals via email!
 (They actually have a great deal right now where you can get 25% off your first order, plus FREE SHIPPING on orders over $25.)
 I know not everyone can design their own invitations, but even just buying invites without enclosure cards saves money.
 On the invites I instructed my guests to visit our website for information on our RSVP’s, gift registry, directions, and all that good stuff.
 It also gives the option to post a photo album of Dan and I!
 There’s even a blog section so they can follow me as I plan out the wedding.

 Here’s our homepage.
 I used nearlyweds.com and it’s really easy to add pictures and edit.
 I’m not saying the website is for everyone since it’s not as traditional, but it definitely saved me a ton.
-So if you’re looking to save a little bit on your invitations, why not try a wedding website?
+So if you’re looking to save money on your invitations, why not try a wedding website?